 “A business with no sign, is a sign of no business”

-There are many different types and applications for custom signs.
-As each business is unique the requirements for signage in each business is also unique.
+There are many different types and applications for custom business signs.
+As each business is unique the requirements for signage in each business are also unique.

 Sign – Lead Times

 Since custom business signs are, well, custom, the length of time it takes to make them also varies.
 The time it takes to produce a sign, once a design has been approved can easily be established since all the variables have been identified.

 The time it takes to get design approval will depend on how many people are involved in the approval process.